rosedu/techblog/about.md

 Once pull requests are merged into `master`, to update the site you will have to manually run `stack exec techblog -- deploy` (or `techblog deploy` if you ran `stack install` before) after pulling from the GitHub remote.
-In the future, this process will be automated via GitHub actions.

 The binary has one additional running mode, `techblog validate` where all articles are scanned and all links are checked to see that their server